Types Of Alcohol That Will Get You Drunk Without A Terrible Hangover

 Oh boy.
-When we go out, we obviously go fucking hard.
-Like, what’s the point if you aren’t going to take shots, dance like an animal, and make irresponsible decisions?
-Unfortunately, when we DO go out and act completely like assholes for the evening, we feel even worse the next morning.
-In college we managed to avoid hangovers and drink 4-5 days in a row.
+When we used to go out, we obviously went like, really hard.
+I used to say to myself, “What’s the point if you aren’t going to take shots, dance like an animal, and make irresponsible decisions?”
+Unfortunately, nowadays, when we DO go out and act like irresponsible adults for the evening, we feel even worse the next morning.
+In college, we managed to avoid hangovers and drink 4-5 days in a row.
 Who knew we were basically superheroes?
-Nowadays, hangovers stop us from going hard more than like, 2-3 nights, tops—and even the mildest of hangovers requires a minimum of 48 hours recovery time.
-But what if I told you that there were specific DRINKS you could order that would get you fucked up BUT result in a not-so-bad or barely there hangover?
-The legends are true.
+Now that I’m in my 30s late 20s hangovers stop me from going out more than like, a single night a month—and even the mildest of hangovers requires a ~minimum~ of 48 hours of recovery time.
+And don’t even get me started on if I have to go to work the next day.
+But, what if I told you that there were specific DRINKS you could order that would leave your feeling 22 BUT result in a not-so-bad or barely there hangover?
+The legends are true (alongside being hydrated and eating properly, obvi).
+Let’s roll through the list so you can start packing your beach cooler.

 1. Vodka

 Number one on every list for avoiding hangovers is our good Russian friend, vodka.
-Because it’s about 40% alcohol mixed with water with very little else (like coloring, preservatives, etc.) mixed in, hangovers are less common when you’re knocking this shit back.
+Because it’s about 40% alcohol mixed with water with very little else (like coloring, preservatives, etc.), hangovers are less common when you’re knocking back a martini.
 So, yes, continue ordering those vodka sodas for the foreseeable future.

 Vodka